mgnfy-view/mobility-protocol/README.md

 ## About The Project

-A Bitcoin collateralized, fixed term, fixed rate lending protocol on Sui.
+Mobility Finance is a Bitcoin collateralized, fixed-term, fixed-rate lending layer on Sui.
+For additional details about the project, check out the github gist [here](https://gist.github.com/mgnfy-view/976e06ce2ae1aec3bef89b04ca68ab29).

 ### Built With